 Technology and Marketing Expert | Start-Up Fanatic

-Named one of Marketing Magazine’s “Top 30 Under 30”, Erin Bury is an entrepreneur, marketer, former technology journalist, and startup advisor/investor.
-A monthly columnist for the Financial Post and a tech commentator on CTV News, Bury shares the ins-and-outs of entrepreneurship, marketing to millennials, creating a killer personal brand, and how to harness the latest digital trends from chatbots to VR.
-If that’s not all, her other claim to fame is she’s been retweeted by Oprah — twice.
+Named one of Marketing Magazine’s “Top 30 Under 30”, Erin Bury is an entrepreneur, marketer, former technology journalist, and startup advisor.
+A monthly columnist for the Financial Post and a tech commentator on CTV News, Bury shares the ins-and-outs of entrepreneurship, how to harness the latest digital trends from chatbots to VR, marketing to millennials, and creating a killer personal brand.
+Her other claim to fame is she’s been retweeted by Oprah — twice.

-Most recently, Bury spent six years as managing director at Eighty-Eight, a creative communications agency that works with consumer brands and technology companies to tell their stories.
-At that agency, Bury worked with big brands including Sony Pictures Television, Torstar, Yellow Pages, and PayPal, as well as countless startups.
-Prior to Eighty-Eight, Bury was the managing editor at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by Postmedia in 2011.
+Bury is currently the co-founder and CEO at Willful, an online estate planning platform, where she drives the company’s mission to make it easier for Canadians to prepare for and deal with death in a digital age.
+Prior to this, she spent six years as managing director at Eighty-Eight, a creative communications agency, where she worked with big brands such as Sony Pictures Television, Torstar, Yellow Pages, and PayPal, as well as countless startups.
+Before joining Eighty-Eight, Bury was the managing editor at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by Postmedia in 2011.

 A journalism graduate, Bury has written for publications such as The Globe and Mail, Mashable, Marketing Magazine, Strategy Magazine, and VentureBeat.
 She comments frequently in the press about marketing and entrepreneurship, including The New York Times, Forbes, CNN, The Toronto Star, and Canadian Business.